 There is some general information that has been published by governments around the world which talks about chemical constituents but what about the actual brands that you use?
 Easiest way to obtain this food safety validation information is to ask your chemical supplier.
 Obtain copies of their microbiological analysis.
 Don’t just accept what the company sales representative has to say.
 Get it in writing from a suitably qualified source.

-If you are interested in learning more on how to put together and documenting a food safety validation study, join me in my new Virtual course – “Understanding Validation and Verification”.
-Click here to find out more.
+If you are interested in learning more on how to put together and documenting a food safety validation study, check out this webinar that I recorded as part of IFSQN Food Safety Friday’s presentation.